 In March 2020 within the regular survey the Public Opinion Research Centre questioned respondents about their confidence in constitutional institutions.
 In this month there was a question about their trust to the Chambers of Parliament, the President, the Government, and Local and Regional Councils.

-In a survey conducted by Public Opinion Research Centre in October 2019, we investigated how people trust to political Parties and whether they are willing to take part in elections to the Chamber of Deputies.
-In the press release there are two different types of information: the likely voter model and the party preferences.
+In a survey conducted by Public Opinion Research Centre in March 2020, we investigated how people trust to political Parties and whether they are willing to take part in elections to the Chamber of Deputies.
+In the press release, there are two different types of information: the likely voter model and the party preferences.

 The party preferences give us information about public sympathy for political parties in the group of citizens who have voting right and there is also included a part of citizens who will not take part in elections or they do not know who to vote for.